-The gateway to the Arctic
+Day 8 The gateway to the Arctic Tromsø - gateway to the Arctic

 Today you'll get the chance to see the Arctic Capital itself.
 Often called the "gateway to the Arctic", Tromsø is Norway's northernmost university city, and the ideal place to enjoy some proper winter activities, like dog sledding and snowshoeing.